shark4jk/shark4jk/README.md

 <details>
   <summary align="center">click here</summary>
-  Backend developer with a focus on RAGE:MP.
+  Fullstack developer with a focus on RAGE:MP.
 Specializes in creating, editing and optimizing mods.

   - 🛠️ I develop systems from scratch and modify existing projects
   - 🐛 I professionally fix both minor and complex bugs